Brandon Paul League

 He was 1-0 with a 2.00 ERA and 12 K in 9 IP for the US team that won Silver in the 2000 World Junior Championship.
 He led the team in batters whiffed (though 21 behind tourney MVP Shin-soo Choo) and was 3rd on the US in ERA after Marc Kaiser and Jason Snyder (second to Snyder among qualifiers).
 He was drafted by the Toronto Blue Jays in the 2nd round of the 2001 amateur draft.
 He was signed by scout David Blume for $600,000 to forgo a scholarship to Pepperdine University and made his pro debut that summer.

-League has been touted as a future closer ever since he made his major league debut as a September call-up with the Toronto Blue Jays in 2004.
-He has an outstanding fastball and complements it with a cutter that has a lot of movement, but a lack of control has hampered his success in the big leagues in his first years, forcing him to spend time in the minor leagues each year from 2005 to 2008.
+League was touted as a future closer ever since he made his major league debut as a September call-up with the Toronto Blue Jays in 2004.
+He has an outstanding fastball and complements it with a cutter that has a lot of movement, but a lack of control hampered his success in the big leagues in his first years, forcing him to spend time in the minor leagues each year from 2005 to 2008.
 He made the Jays' bullpen out of spring training in 2009 after posting a 2.18 ERA over the second half of 2008 and finally seemed ready to cash in on his promise with the opportunity to shine presented by closer B.J.
 Ryan's early-season injury.
 However, while he pitched very well in low-pressure situations, he was unable to step up with the game on the line, and remained stuck in a lower-level role in the bullpen.
 In 67 games, he went 3-6, 4.58 but did strike out over a batter per inning.